nielsjaspers/quick-tasks/README.md

 # Quick Tasks

 Quick Tasks is a minimal Raycast extension for Apple Reminders.
-It is built for fast capture and completion, closer to a tiny task inbox than a full reminders manager.
+It is built for fast capture, completion, and quick recall, closer to a tiny task inbox than a full reminders manager.

 The extension has one command: `Quick Tasks`.